 Return on Assets Higher return on asset means greater returns earned on assets (ROA): deployed by the bank.
-This ratio measures the return on assets employed or efficiency in utilization of the assets.
-Return on Assets = Net Profit / Total Assets L Liquidity Ratios: L iquidity is very important for any organization dealing with money.
-For a bank, Liquidity is a crucial aspect which represents its ability to meet its financial obligati ons.
-Liquidity ratios are calculated to measure the short-term financial soundness of the bank.
-The ratio assesses the capacity of the bank to repay its short-term liabilit ty.
-This ratio is also an effective source to ascertain, whether the working capital has has been effectively utilised.
-Liquidity in the ratio means abilit repay loans.
-If a bar repay loans.
+This ratio measures the return on assets (non). employed or efficiency in utilization of the assets.
+Return on Assets = Net Profit / Total Assets L Liquidity Ratios: I iquidity is very important for any organization dealing with L money.
+For a bank, Liquidity is a crucial aspect which represents its ability to meet ons.
+Liquidity ratios are calculated to measure the short-term of the bank.
+The ratio assesses the capacity of the bank to repay ty.
+This ratio is also an effective source to ascertain, whether the working capital has been effectively utilised.
+Liquidity in the ratio means ability to repay loans.
 If a bank does not have sufficient liquidity, it may not be in a position to meet its commitments and thereby may lose its credit worthiness.
-Current Ratio Current ratio judges whether current assets are sufficient to (CR): meet the current liabilities or not.
-It measures the liquidity position of the bank in terms of its short-term working capital requirement.
+Current Ratio (CR): meet the current liabilities or not.
+It measures the liquidity (CR). position of the bank in terms of its short-term working capital requirement.
 Current Ratio = Current Assets/ Current Liabilities Liquidity/Quick Liquid assets are current assets less stock and prepaid Ratio (QR): expenses.
-Liquid assets include cash in hand, balance with RBI, balance with other banks (both in India and abroad) and money at call and short notice.
+Liquid assets include cash in hand, balance with Itutio (QII).
+RBI, balance with other banks (both in India and abroad) and money at call and short notice.
 Current liabilities include short-term borrowings, short-term deposits, bills payables and outstanding expenses.
-S Sensitivity to Mark et Risk: Sensitivity focuses on an institution's ability to identify. - monitor, manage an d control its market risk, and provides institution management with a clear and foci used indication of supervisory concerns in this area.
-Interest Spread Spread is the difference between interest earned and interest Ratio (ISR): paid So spread is the amount available to the commercial banks for meeting their administrative operating and other expenses As a matter of practice, banks try to increase the spread volume so that it is sufficiently available to meet the non-interest expenses and the remainder contributes to the profit volume Spread Ratio (%) = (Spread / Working Fund)100 Fund)100
+S Sensitivity to Mark et Risk: Sensitivity focuses on an institution's ability to identify, 0 d control its market risk, and provides institution management used indication of supervisory concerns in this area.
+Interest Spread Spread is the difference between interest earned and interest Ratio (ISR): paid.
+So spread is the amount available to the commercial 1 banks for meeting their administrative, operating and other expenses.
+As a matter of practice, banks try to increase the spread volume so that it is sufficiently available to meet the non-interest expenses and the remainder contributes to t profit volume.
+Spread Ratio (%) = (Spread / Working